r-s-lewis/data-science-S2023/challenges/c08-structures-assignment.md

     There is no Monte Carlo in this simulation.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - No. The bootstrap estimate accounts for uncertainty due to sampling variability, but it does not account for the variability that arises from a limited number of tests conducted in the original data set.
+  - Yes.
+Bootstrap quantifies uncertainty from a limited sample (the number of physical tests).
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - No. There is enough uncertainty from limited sample sizes and their variability that we can not confidently conclude this.